Whip up a batch of these crispy, light, fluffy, delicious vegan and gluten free waffles for brunch this weekend!

-A lack of crispiness has always been my complaint with gluten free/vegan waffles – especially when doused in maple syrup, they’re just soggy, chewy and altogether lackluster.
-What’s the point of eating a waffle if it has the texture of a (bad) pancake?
+I've always been dissapointed by the lack of crispiness in gluten free/vegan waffles.
+Especially when you douse them in maple syrup like me, they're soggy, chewy and altogether lackluster.
+What's the point of eating a waffle if it has the texture of a (bad) pancake?

-The second secret is our new favorite ingredient: aquafaba!
-Yep, the same chickpea liquid that makes this vegan chocolate mousse so unbelievably delicious.
-(Aquafaba is truly magical!)
-My grandmother’s family recipe for waffles called for whipped egg whites to be gently folded in at the end, which makes for a light, fluffy batter.
-We figured aquafaba might accomplish the same thing in a vegan version, and we weren’t disappointed!
-A stand mixer goes a loooong way in making perfect aquafaba with stiff peaks – it takes about 8-10 minutes on a high speed to get there.
+A stand mixer goes a loooong way in making perfect aquafaba with stiff peaks.
+It takes about 8-10 minutes on a high speed to get there.
 A quarter teaspoon of cream of tartar is another essential; it helps the aquafaba maintain a stable state.

-One more key to making these waffles the best you’ve ever had: don’t overfill your waffle maker!
-The less batter, the better, otherwise they won’t crisp up unless they’re overcooked, which, as Alton Brown says, is not good eats.
+One more key to making these gluten free waffles the best you've ever had: don't overfill your waffle maker!
+Add too much batter and the waffles won't crisp up, which, as Alton Brown says, is not good eats.

 Oh, actually, one more thing!
 (Sorry!)
-If you’re making a large batch of these and not serving immediately, make sure to transfer the cooked waffles to a cooling rack instead of a flat, non-perforated tray, otherwise the steam will get trapped and make them soggy, which would be really disappointing after all of that effort.Print
+If you're making a large batch of these waffles and not serving them immediately, put the cooked waffles on a cooling rack instead of a tray.
+Otherwise, the steam will get trapped and make them soggy, which would be disappointing after all of that effort.Print

 Finally - a gluten free and vegan waffle recipe that has a crispy exterior and soft, fluffy interior!
 The two secrets: a homemade gluten free flour blend and aquafaba.